"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

-Other studies emphasized the importance of avatar customization and stylization when collaborating in Social VR \cite{osborne2023being,freeman2020my}.
-Osborne et al. \cite{osborne2023being} showed that allowing users to personalize their avatars' appearance enhanced engagement with the rest of the group.
-Similarly, Freeman et al. \cite{freeman2020my}, in a descriptive study involving 30 semi-structured interviews \cite{freeman2020my}, demonstrated that enabling self-representation in Social VR supports identity exploration, particularly for users navigating gender or sexual identity.
-Participants often described their avatars as extensions of themselves, using them to explore self-image in ways that felt both safe and empowering \cite{freeman2020my}.
+Two studies emphasized the importance of avatar customization and stylization when collaborating in Social VR \cite{osborne2023being,freeman2020my}.
+Osborne et al. \cite{osborne2023being} showed that allowing users to personalize their avatars enhanced engagement with the rest of the group.
+Similarly, Freeman et al. \cite{freeman2020my} demonstrated that enabling self-representation in Social VR supports identity exploration, particularly for users navigating gender or sexual identity.
+Participants often described their avatars as extensions of themselves, using them to explore self-image in ways that felt safe and empowering \cite{freeman2020my}.

-However, some articles also showed that increased realism in avatar design can complicate users' sense of self-identification by creating a mismatch between the avatar’s appearance and the user’s internal self-image.
+However, some articles showed that increased realism in avatar design can complicate users' sense of self-identification by creating a mismatch between the avatar’s appearance and the user’s internal self-image.
 Two studies addressed how the ``uncanny valley'' effect---which occurs when avatars look nearly human but still exhibit subtle imperfections in appearance or movement---made participants feel unnatural or unsettled during the collaboration experience \cite{osborne2023being,torro2023design}.
-Osborne et al. \cite{osborne2023being} and Torro et al. \cite{torro2023design} reported that these unsettling avatars disrupted users' immersion and hindered their natural interactions.
-While humanoid avatars can promote familiarity and trust, these findings underscore the importance of addressing the uncanny valley when designing avatars for collaborative experiences in Social VR.
+Osborne et al. \cite{osborne2023being} and Torro et al. \cite{torro2023design} reported that these unsettling avatars disrupted users' sense of presence and hindered their natural interactions.

 Several articles examined how the fidelity of avatars' motion and expression influences users' perceptions of being accurately represented in their social interactions.
-Kimmel et al. \cite{kimmel2024kinetic} and Yassien et al. \cite{yassien2020design} found that full-body avatars with realistic tracking and expressive features (e.g., gaze direction, facial movement) helped users feel more accurately represented.
-Similarly, Kocur et al. \cite{kocur2020effects} further examined how users believed they were perceived by their teammates in VR.
-They found that mismatches between how individuals wanted to present themselves and how they believed others perceived them---often due to avatar limitations---undermined users' confidence and reduced their engagement in group collaboration.
+Kimmel et al. \cite{kimmel2024kinetic} and Yassien et al. \cite{yassien2020design} found that full-body avatars with realistic tracking and expressive features helped users feel more accurately represented.
+Similarly, Kocur et al. \cite{kocur2020effects} found that mismatches between how individuals wanted to present themselves and how they believed others perceived them---often due to avatar limitations---undermined users' confidence and reduced their engagement in group collaboration.